We’re here to help. Give us a call on 0800 012 6094

 Following an initial discussion with a member of our team, the agreed number of radon testers, relative to the property size, will be dispatched in a sealed bag with each detector allocated a unique detector number.

-Detectors will need to be placed in the most frequently used rooms, eg typically the living room and/or bedroom and basement, ideally at head height, not above a radiator or any other heating device.
+Detectors will need to be placed in the most frequently used rooms, for example the living room and/or bedrooms and basement, at head height, not above a radiator or any other heating device.
 It is important to note down the testing start date, detector number and position and to save the bag for returning the detectors.

 After the measurement period, the detectors need to be returned in the stamped addressed envelope provided.
 The laboratory will determine the radon concentration and the results will be passed to our Radon Specialist Surveying team who will provide a detailed report to confirm data and recommendations should any action be required.